Frank Mullen: Career

-In 2009, Mullen was the vocalist on Blood Oath which the band released with the record label Nuclear Blast.
-His brutal guttural growls were particularly noted on the song "Come Hell or High Priest".
+In 2009, Blood Oath was released with the record label Nuclear Blast.
+Mullen's brutal guttural growls were particularly noted on the song "Come Hell or High Priest".
 Pitchfork said of Mullen's vocals, while "he spews tales of madness, megalomania, and paranoia", his "growls are surprisingly understandable".

-After the release of the 2013 album Pinnacle of Bedlam, Mullen announced that he will retire from full-time touring from the band.
+After the release of the 2013 album Pinnacle of Bedlam, Mullen announced that he would retire from full-time touring from the band.
 Pinnacle of Bedlam saw the return of drummer Culross to the band since his previous appearance on Despise the Sun.
 Mullen and Hobbs became the only remaining original members of the band after the departure of Smith in 2012, and were joined on the band's 2017 album, ...Of the Dark Light, with guitarist Charlie Errigo, bassist Derek Boyer and drummer Eric Morotti.

 Mullen retired from his musical career after a final tour with Suffocation, dubbed the Farewell Frank Tour.
 He made his final U.S. appearance as the lead vocalist for the band in their performance at Nightclub Reverb in Reading, Pennsylvania on November 17, 2018.
-Mullen's performance featured plenty of his signature stage move, the death chop, from which the tour gets its tagline, Death Chopping North America.
-He was succeeded as lead vocalist for Suffocation by Rick Myers, who on several occasions had filled-in for him.
+Mullen's performance featured his signature stage move, the death chop, from which the tour got its tagline, Death Chopping North America.
+He was succeeded as lead vocalist for Suffocation by Rick Myers, who had filled in for him on several occasions.
 Mullen later reprised his role for the band's Japanese tour in 2019 before again relinquishing the position to Myers.

+Artistry

+According to Loudwire, "[Mullen] has an unrepentant, one-dimensional approach to his vocal attack, never once veering from his trench-digging gutturals.
+He was among the first to implement the ultra-low style, aided by blocking off some of the mic ports in the early days to help muffle and muddy his sound."

 Personal life

 Mullen enjoys listening to various types of music.
 When asked what he listened to, he said, "I don't know, I mean I listen to a little bit of everything.
 I'm a big fan of like Stevie Ray Vaughan, Run-DMC, old hard rock, The Who, The Doors, Janet Jackson, Zeppelin."

 Mullen is an atheist; he has said "I don't believe in [one or the other religion].
 So my religious views are on, I guess, an atheist point."

-He married Natalie Henriquez in July, 2019.
+He married Natalie Henriquez in July 2019.
 At their wedding, he sang "Entrails of You", a "love song" from Suffocation's 2006 self-titled album.
 He shared a video of the performance on his Facebook fan page that drew more than 120,000 views.